Heinzad/heinzad.github.io/_vitae/2015-district-plan-notification-ccc.md

 - Perform Spatial Analysis to identify properties affected by natural hazards or changes to land use zoning.
 - Link CCC property information to NZ Post postal delivery addresses (GeoPAF).
 - Provide spreadsheet outputs for mail merge letter content and attachments.

-Technology:

-- Geomedia, Google Earth
-- Microsoft SQL Server Spatial (MS SQL).

 Outcomes:

-- 500,000 affected property owners identified and contacted.
+- 500,000 affected property owners and occupiers identified and contacted.

 © Adam Heinz
 2015